whadziewicz/algoliasearch-magento-2/README.md

 Demo
 --------------

-Try our live demo on [https://magento2.algolia.com](https://magento2.algolia.com).
+Try the auto-complete and the instant search results page on our [live demo](https://magento2.algolia.com).

 Algolia Search
 --------------

-[Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.
+[Algolia](http://www.algolia.com) is a search engine API as a service capable of delivering realtime results from the first keystroke.

 This extension replaces the default search of Magento with a typo-tolerant, fast & relevant search experience backed by Algolia.
 It's based on [algoliasearch-client-php](https://github.com/algolia/algoliasearch-client-php), [autocomplete.js](https://github.com/algolia/autocomplete.js) and [instantsearch.js](https://github.com/algolia/instantsearch.js).